 • Provide an intermodal transit hub at a location like the 'Point' which provide for services to use the Port Tunnel and East Link and avoid the city centre.
-They could then interchange with the LUAS to access city centre.
+They could then interchange with the would use the M50 and the Dublin Port Tunnel to access the city centre, it would not be appropriate to redirect all national buses to one area of the city.
+This would impose an "interchange penalty" on passengers, who would be required to transfer to another service to access the City Centre.